awake95/awake-popup-plugin/README.md

     overlay: boolean, // default false, if true - will add overlay on popup

     noScroll: boolean, // default false, if true - will disable scroll

+    position: object, // default centered in window, use property as in css - bottom, top, left, right (only numbers will allow)
+        //example
+          position: {
+            bottom: 20,
+            right: 20,
+          },

+    animation: object, // animationName(string - only "fade" and "zoom"), durationOpen(number) and durationClose(number)
+        //example
+            animation: {
+                animationName: 'zoom',
+                durationOpen: 1200,
+                durationClose: 100,
+              },

     buttons: array of objects, one object is button, that contain text, classes, button type, handler and handler type, handler get 2 args - event and object(button) usage Example: